Skip to main content

 In the starting hour field, enter a date and time other than zero.
 The date must be in the format day/month/year.

-When you select a number of days in the Every field, then backups are performed on day 1 of the month, and thereafter at every interval that is specified.
-For example, if you select the option Every 2 days, then backups are performed on day 1, 3, 5, 7, and so on throughout the month, regardless of whether the starting date is even or odd.
+If you select a value in the Every field (for example, Every 2 days), backups will run on the first day of the month and then repeat at the specified interval (day 1, 3, 5, 7, so on.) for the rest of the month, regardless of whether the starting date is even or odd.

-Before you click Finish, you can go back to any page in the wizard and change the information.
+Before you select Finish, you can go back to any page in the wizard and change the information.

-After you click Finish, the new resource group is added to the resource groups list.
+After you select Finish, the new resource group is added to the resource groups list.

-Note If the quiesce operation fails for any of the VMs in the backup, then the backup is marked as not VM- consistent even if the policy selected has VM consistency selected.
+Note If the quiesce operation fails for any of the VMs in the backup, then SCV marks the backup as not VM-consistent even if you selected a policy with VM consistency.
 In this case, it is possible that some of the VMs were successfully quiesced.

 Manage compatibility check failures